 Neighborhood in Transition

 Like much of Portland today, St. Johns is a neighborhood in transition.
 Once a largely industrial/corporate park hinterland, with a decidedly seedy downtown, it’s now blossoming into a destination for forward-thinking entrepreneurs, upwardly mobile professionals, and developers.
-Plus Portland neighborhood lovers like me.
+Plus Portland neighborhood lovers like us.

 While we explored and photographed St. Johns for this guide, casual conversation in the coffee hangouts, restaurants, and shops gravitated repeatedly to the new housing and retail developments popping up around town.
+(Check out our regularly updated map.)

 Will they fit in with the special vibe of the neighborhood?
 Will they drive up home prices and taxes?
 Who are all these new people moving into the neighborhood?
 Will the neighborhood be recognizable in 10 years?